 Those who think a loving God would have only made a world were human evil was impossible are simply saying that a loving God would be the supreme dictator: preventing us from hurting each other.

-Or they are saying that God should have arrange the world so that all our decisions generated good consequences.
+Or they are saying that God should have arranged the world so that all our decisions generated good consequences.
 However, logically, this means that we would have no decision to make.
 Every decision would be equally good.

 Actually, Muslims believe that people are free to act, but every result is determined by God alone.
 In other words, they believe that our actions do not have consequences as such.
 It is always God that decide.